rahulseetharaman/rahulseetharaman.github.io/content/musings/favorite-quotes.md

 > [!quote] Take the attitude of a student, never be too big to ask questions, never know too much to learn something new.

 > [!quote] Resentment is like drinking poison and hoping that your enemies will die because of it.

+> [!quote] Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.